Ripley St Thomas Church of England Academy: Today

-Today, 1650 boys and girls are educated at the school, many of whom continue to the age of 18 years and go on to complete university degree courses.
-The current headteacher is Catherine Walmsley, who replaced Liz Nicholls, who was appointed CEO of The Bay Learning Trust in July 2017.
-She arrived at Ripley in April 2006, after four years at St Michael's, Chorley.
-Martin Wood announced his resignation on 31 January 2019, taking effect on Easter of that year.

-Recent additions include science laboratories, a Language and Technology block housing classroom space, sports hall with full-size basketball courts, classrooms and fitness suite, and Sixth Form Centre.
-Ripley has also upgraded the technology, language and mathematics classrooms.
+The headteacher is Ed Goddard, who replaced Catherine Walmsley in 2017.

 The farm has been the subject of media attention, with features from BBC North West Tonight, BBC Songs of Praise and Newsround, all of which praised the school on the 'Farm to Fork' initiative, as the farm provides produce for the school kitchen.
 The school appeared on CBBC's Blue Peter on 6 September 2012, with the programme also focusing on the 'Farm to Fork' initiative.

-The school raised enough money to build a new multi-million-pound sixth form centre, which opened in January 2009, complete with lecture and conference facilities.
-Since doing so, numbers in the sixth form have increased.

-Ripley St Thomas has also been as approved a Technology college, adding to the Language status.
+Ripley St Thomas has been approved as a Technology college, adding to the Language status.
 This means students must take at least one language and at least one technology course, e.g. Food Technology or Mechanical Technology at GCSE, continuing the curriculum students experience from Year 7.
-Ripley has gained many specialisms, including Training School, National Support School and member of the Leading Edge Partnership Programme, providing support to other schools in the area.

 In January 2012, an Ofsted report rated the school overall as "Outstanding", the highest of four achievable Ofsted grades.
 The grade of "Outstanding" was also assigned in all 33 of the areas assessed by Ofsted.

+In December 2022, an Ofsted report rated the school overall as "Outstanding", the highest of four achievable Ofsted grades.
+The grade of "Outstanding" was also assigned in all 33 of the areas assessed by Ofsted, this was after Ofsted made changes to their policy.

 In 2017, the Music Department was awarded the Music Teacher Awards for Excellence's award for Best School Music Department.